AndyCodez/pharma-pay-ui/README.md

 Manage sales.
 Includes creating and validating bills.
 Only admins can create, update, and delete inventory.
 Only admins can register other pharmacists.
+Only admins can register customers.
+Only admins can view sales data.

 ### Test Suites and Audit Trail